 Sky News' latest 3-minute news headlines 24/7

-INTRODUCTION (for first-time visitors):
+INTRODUCTION (for new visitors):

 The World At Your Fingertips is a site that aims to make your surfing life easier.
 It does this by attempting to harness all internet resources together in one place.
 You will also find the Google Search button at the top of every page waiting for your search query.

 1. Its topics range from current talking points and today's world headlines from sources such as the BBC, CNN or Huffington Post to computer tips and useful software.

 2. Practical information of any kind that is often needed by anyone in whichever part of the world he might be can be found here.
 Do you need to know the time at this hour in some foreign city?
 Or its weather conditions?
 Do you need to know what some foreign currency is worth in your own money?
 Do you need to find a street map that pinpoints the exact location of your hotel?
 Or look up a new word in an English dictionary?
 Or maybe you need to translate from one language to another?
 These, and more, can be accessed from the navigational menu on the left or the top menu bar (dropdown menu).

 3. If you love songs, you will be able to listen to them non-stop.
 Go here for this.
 Or if you feel like singing those lovely evergreens of your adolescence (or even recent hits), hop over to Sing With The Lyrics or The Greatest French Songs Of All Time.
 The lyrics are provided so you can easily sing along.
 And the green menu bar at the top takes you straight to your email, Facebook, Skype, PayPal or other accounts with just one click.